awsdocs/amazon-s3-user-guide/doc_source/enable-replication.md

 Metadata for an object remains identical between original objects and replica objects\.
 Lifecycle rules abide by the creation time of the original object, and not by when the replicated object becomes available in the destination bucket\.
 However, lifecycle does not act on objects that are pending replication until replication is complete\.

 You use the Amazon S3 console to add replication rules to the source bucket\.
 Replication rules define which source bucket objects to replicate and the destination bucket where the replicated objects are stored\.
 You can create a rule to replicate all the objects in a bucket or a subset of objects with a specific key name prefix, one or more object tags, or both\.
 A destination bucket can be in the same AWS account as the source bucket, or it can be in a different account\.

+If you specify an object version ID to delete, Amazon S3 deletes that object version in the source bucket\.
+But it doesn't replicate the deletion in the destination bucket\.
+In other words, it doesn't delete the same object version from the destination bucket\.
+This protects data from malicious deletions\.

 If the destination bucket is in a different account from the source bucket, you must add a bucket policy to the destination bucket to grant the owner of the source bucket account permission to replicate objects in the destination bucket\.
 The Amazon S3 console builds this required bucket policy for you to copy and add to the destination bucket in the other account\.